greg-gajda/spark-examples/notes/rf.md

 where each tree votes on classification, and higher number of votes wins.

-According to Spark documentation Random forests are one of the most successful machine learning models for classification and regression, with reduced risk of overfitting.
+According to Spark documentation Random forests are one of the most successful machine learning models for classification and regression, with reduced risk of over-fitting.
 The algorithm injects randomness into the training process so that each decision tree is a bit different.